You will land in Antarctica on one of three airfields depending on when in the season you travel.

 When you enter Scott Base you will be met by the Scott Base Services Supervisor or their representative.
 Remove your ECW clothing and place it on the hooks provided and put your boots in the racks.
 Remember where you left your clothing as it all looks the same.
 There is a toilet in this area.
 On the direction of the Scott Base Services Supervisor take your handcarry bag and proceed as directed to the briefing room or dining room where you will receive an introduction to living at Scott Base, your timetable of activities for the remainder of your day, a tour of Scott Base and directions to your assigned accommodation.

-Your first few days in Antarctica are usually taken up with Antarctic Field Training and preparation for your visit.
-AFT aims to provide:
+Your first few days in Antarctica are usually taken up with Antarctic Field Skills and preparation for your visit.
+AFS aims to provide: